Requirements, Policies and Procedures

 In addition to the Laney Graduate School policies contained in the Handbook, students, faculty and administrators are subject to applicable university-wide policies.
 These are available on Emory’s Policies page.

 The Laney Graduate School Catalog contains degree requirements, faculty and course listings for each degree program.
 Please note that program websites and handbooks are always the best source of up-to-date information.
-A new Catalog is posted in the fall of each year.Laney Graduate School Catalog, 2014-15 (coming soon!)
+A new Catalog is posted in the fall of each year.Laney Graduate School Catalog, 2014-15 (2015-16 version coming in fall 2015)